 Digestible proteins can complicate the food story.
 Dogs are able to digest protein that is found in an animal’s muscle meat, but cannot digest other parts of the animal such as hair, beaks, or horns.
 Sadly, some poor quality foods are made primarily with these non-digestible by-products.

 Dogs can also obtain protein from non animal/fish sources.
 One common source of protein used in cheaper foods is Corn.
 When a manufacturer adds corn as one of the first few ingredients, it boosts the quantity of protein, making the food look more healthy than it is.

 Carbohydrates are another source of energy and provide the cells of the body with the necessary glucose.
 There are two types of carbohydrates: Simple (starches and sugars) and Complex (whole grains, fruits, and vegetables) that require more time to digest.
 This last group of complex carbohydrates provides the fiber the dog’s body needs for healthy digestion.

 Fats provide the dog’s primary energy source, while keeping the coat healthy, his skin flexible and paw pads resilient.
 Fats are made up of fatty acids, which the dog’s body can synthesize, with two exceptions: Omega-6 and Omega-3, which must be provided as part of the diet.
 Diets that contain these fatty acids in the correct portions are much healthier than those that do not.

-Vitamins: Each vitamin provides a vital role to keep the body healthy whether it is a human or a canine one.
+Each vitamin provides a vital role to keep the body healthy whether it is a human or a canine one.

 Vitamins are labeled with letters and numbers or their names are written out on the label.
 If neither of these is present, the foodstuff that provides the vitamin is listed in the ingredients.
 For example, if kelp is on the ingredients list, it will provide iodine.